-Now Add Chords
+Next Step: Add Chords

 Of course, there were still chords to add, and many other complexities, but at least the child didn't feel overwhelmed by the language, and was enjoying making music.
 I then introduced Piano By Number to preschool kids and those even younger.

 They were enthusiastic about it and adopted it instantly.
 Later I found that these same kids, some of whom had started out with reading music with other teachers, were able to come back to reading music, because they had been allowed to have fun in a simple way with the piano before they were inundated with notation.

 From these kids, I learned to evaluate each kid separately, not by age, but by capability.
 Every kid is different in terms of brain development, so their ability to absorb the skills of the piano varies greatly.

 The best preschool piano method is one that interests your child in the piano, and has the capability to take them further into the complexities of music theory, always on their own level, always at their own pace.
 To a preschool child, piano is simply fun, or it isn’t.